cryptoeax/arbbot/README.md

 You will notice some messages like `TRADE IS NOT PROFITABLE WITH AVAILABLE FUNDS` in the log.
 This means that the bot has noted in its database that this coin can be traded with.
 During the next buying cycle, it will consider buying this coin.

+ATTENTION: This initial phase can take around 48h, depending on market conditions!

 ## Release History
 * 1.0